DFE-Digital/teacher-cpd-design-history/app/posts/support-for-cpd/2023-04-11-summary-of-admin-updates.md

 ---
-title: Updates for improved cross-site admin navigation
+title: Improve cross-site admin navigation
 description: A summary of updated functionality and designs to streamline admin navigation and improve usability.
 Deployed in April 2023
 date: 2023-04-11
 ---